aadaa-fgtaa/aadaa-fgtaa.github.io/content/optionally.md

 > I think this all is as awful as fun.
 Awfun.
 >
-> effectfully, [automatically detecting and instantiating
+> @effectfully, [automatically detecting and instantiating
 > polymorphism](https://github.com/effectfully-ou/sketches/tree/master/poly-type-of-saga/part1-try-unify)

-This quote perfectly describes how do I feel about this trick.
-It is elegant and beautiful in some way, but at the same time it's terrible.
+This quote perfectly describes how do I feel about this trick: it is elegant and beautiful in some way, but at the same time it's terrible.

-Still taking this as a challenge I really enjoyed making it work, and hope you enjoyed reading about it, despite my writing being a mess.
+Still, taking this as a challenge it was really interesting to make it work, and hope you enjoyed reading about it despite my writing being a mess.

 Final code as well as some usage examples can be found at [github](https://github.com/aadaa-fgtaa/optionally).